arunpraba/reactjs.org/src/content/reference/react-dom/createPortal.md

 }, []);
 ```

-This lets you use `createPortal` to render React content into `popupContainer` once it becomes available:
+This enables you use `createPortal` to render React content into `popupContainer` once it becomes available:

 ```js {3-6}
 return (